-Expected Target by Phase 3 Beginning-End: A Project revenue realization rate of at least 95 percent, where revenue realization is defined as the total possible dollar amount of solar energy credits provided, divided by the actual dollar amount of subscription payments received from subscribers.
+Expected Target by Phase 3 Beginning-End: A high project revenue realization rate, where revenue realization is defined as the total possible dollar amount of solar energy credits provided, divided by the actual dollar amount of subscription payments received from subscribers.

-Actual by Phase 3-4 Beginning-End: Subscriptions have not been issued as the project's customer engagement efforts will not be deployed until Q3 2020.
+Actual by Phase 3-4 Beginning-End: Subscriptions have not been issued yet due to initial limited customer engagement and delays in construction from COVID-19 and ongoing lease agreement efforts.

 Solutions/strategies in case of results below expectations: The Project team will evaluate engagement metrics bi-weekly to determine whether the Project is maintaining an adequate number of enrolled and waitlisted customers.
-The Project team will also actively work with the pool of subscribers (providing a monthly statement and promptly following up with and replacing non-paying participants from a waitlist) to enable a Project revenue realization rate of greater than 95 percent, even with some level of participant non-payment.
+The Project team will also actively work with the pool of subscribers (providing a monthly statement and promptly following up with and replacing non-paying participants from a waitlist) to enable a high Project revenue realization rate, even with some level of participant non-payment.
 If a participant decides to stop participating at any time, the existing participant will be promptly replaced by a LMI customer on the Project's waitlist.
 The Project team will also continue to watch engagement and revenue metrics for two quarters after a given drop in revenue realization.
 This rate will be compared to benchmarks gleaned from pre-demo impact investor surveys used to access investor appetite for financing future CDG Projects that use the Project model.
 After two quarters of evaluation, if low performance persists, Con Edison will consider closing the Project since the Project cannot be successful without a revenue realization rate that is satisfactory to investors.